Camera-Guy/VRC-Footstep-SFX-system/README.md

 # VRC-Footstep-SFX-system
 Easy to use Render Material based footstep SFX system with Automation all over the place

+This system tracks the feet for correctly timed steps in Advanced mode Disabling Advanced mode is for in editor testing

 I lazy and im the Camera guy so heres a video instead of text documentation

 just know for multiple materials sfx on one mesh read/write needs to be enabled